 FLOUR.
 You only need gluten free all purpose flour for this recipe.
 I used the Bob’s Red Mill 1:1 Baking Flour, which I recommend.

 If you use a different blend, just make sure it has xanthan gum!
 I do not recommend oat, almond, coconut or other alternative flours here.
+If you want something with oat flour, try my oat flour banana bread.

 MILK.
 I used almond milk because that is what I usually have on hand, but any kind of milk works, either dairy or non-dairy.